kalabox/kalabox-app-pantheon/README.md

 Usage: kbox <command> [-- <options>]

-Global commands that can be run from anywhere apps             Display list of apps. create
+Global commands that can be run from anywhere create
-      pantheon     Creates a Pantheon app. env              Print Kalabox environmental vars. update           Run this after you update your Kalabox code. version          Display the kbox version.
+      pantheon     Creates a Pantheon app. env              Print Kalabox environmental vars. list             Display list of apps. update           Run this after you update your Kalabox code. version          Display the kbox version.

-Actions that can be performed on this app config           Display the kbox application's configuration. containers       Display list of application's installed containers. destroy          Completely destroys and removes an app. pull             Pull down new code and optionally data and files. push             Push up new code and optionally data and files. rebuild          Rebuilds your app while maintaining your app data. restart          Stop and then start a running kbox application. start            Start an installed kbox application. stop             Stop a running kbox application.
+Actions that can be performed on this app config           Display the kbox application's configuration. destroy          Completely destroys and removes an app. pull             Pull down new code and optionally data and files. push             Push up new code and optionally data and files. rebuild          Rebuilds your app while maintaining your app data. restart          Stop and then start a running kbox application. services         Display connection info for services. start            Start an installed kbox application. stop             Stop a running kbox application.

-Commands and tools this app can use drush            Run a drush command on your codebase git              Run a git command on your codebase rsync            Run a rsync command on your codebase terminal         Exec into your appserver terminus         Run a terminus command against your codebase wp               Run a wp-cli command against your codebase
+Commands and tools this app can use bower            Run a bower command composer         Run a php cli command drush            Run a drush 8 command on your codebase git              Run a git command on your codebase grunt            Run a grunt command gulp             Run a gulp command mysql            Drop into a mysql shell node             Run a node command npm              Run a npm command php              Run a php cli command rsync            Run a rsync command on your files directory terminal         'ssh' into your appserver terminus         Run a terminus command wp               Run a wp-cli command on your codebase

+Some things that are useful for development down             Bring kbox container engine down. status           Display status of kbox container engine. up               Bring kbox container engine up.

 Options:
   -h, --help     Display help message.                                 [boolean]